 oval is required.
 This requires that all runoff discharged to the lake or other of runoff events.
 In addition to TSS removal, the discharge of oil and other pond forebays, polishing wetlands or other measures.
-CVC requires the l better overall quality control.
-Erosion control and low impact developnd flow duration) is typically not required for non-fluvial systems (i.e. the n measures to ensure that the stability of the shoreline at the storm outfalls regetation as a protective measure.
-The use of LIDs and other SWM meahydrogeological studies.
-Currently, 5mm filtration / retention per storm nent.
+CVC requires the better overall quality control.
+Erosion control and low impact develop-City staff on previous projects, LIDs designed appropriately to filter apd flow duration) is typically not required for non-fluvial systems (i.e. the e will be designed with erosion protection measures to ensure that the at the outfall locations but can also include vegetation as a protective at this requirement is not ideal for the subject lands.
+While the proposed indwater / surface water components to water balance are not as imnot necessary.
+Furthermore, retention of the 5mm storm would prevent quality at the inlet and outlet channel.